Toyman: Jack Nimball

 In the 1970s, a man named Jack Nimball assumes the identity of the second Toyman during a period in which Schott had retired from his criminal career and first appeared in Action Comics #432 (February 1974).
 Nimball wore a jester costume and used a similar modus operandi to the original Toyman.
-However, this version of the Toyman proved short-lived.
+However, this version of Toyman proved short-lived.
 Schott killed Nimball with a mechanical toy bird and resumed his criminal career in Superman #305 (November 1976).
 Between those two issues, this Toyman's only other appearances were in Action Comics #454 and Superman #299.

 Nimball appears as one of Schott's androids in Action Comics #865.

-The version of the Toyman who appears in Challenge of the Super Friends was based on Nimball.
+In 2016, DC Comics implemented a relaunch of its books called DC Rebirth which restored its continuity to a form much as it was prior to The New 52.
+A flashback showed Superman apprehending Toyman.

 In 2011, Mattel released a DC Universe Classics 6" Toyman figure based on the Jack Nimball version of the character.
-On the back, though, the character is labeled as Winslow Percival Schott.
+However, the character is labeled as Winslow Schott.